-I have never had a crush of this intensity before or in the many years since.
+I'd never had a crush of this intensity before, and I haven't had one so overwhelming in the many years since.
 I went to sleep every night thinking about what it would be like to kiss him.
-I wasn't very sexually experienced and I still didn't really know how to masturbate.
+I wasn't very sexually experienced, and I still didn't really know how to masturbate.
 I didn't know what sex was like either, so it was enough just to imagine the kiss, over and over again.

 When I left school we kept in touch.
 That wasn't that odd at my school.
 A few of my friends stayed in touch with various teachers.
 Then, of course, I so desperately wanted it to be out of the ordinary, but it wasn't.
 I met up with him a few times for some dinner or a coffee, but he didn't cross the line.

 During the Christmas holidays after my first term at university, he called me and asked me to come and meet him in the pub that evening.
 I hurriedly showered and shaved my legs.
 For someone so lacking in sexual experience, I was very optimistic.
 I set off to meet him.
 I was excited.
 I was nervous.
 I had an unsettling sense of foreboding.
 He had recently split up with his girlfriend and was already in the pub— a Wetherspoons—when he called.
 Somewhere in my naive, fantasy-riddled teenage brain I sort of knew that this wasn't going to end well.
 Nobody makes their best decisions in a Wetherspoons.